 Sensata struggled with ensuring that content on its branded products was displayed accurately, effectively and consistently throughout its sales channels, Thomas says.

-“We have consistent content in our system, but it doesn’t necessarily flow out to trading partners,” Thomas says.
+“We have consistent content in our system, but it doesn’t necessarily flow out to trading partners,” he says.

 It’s become routine for suppliers to check how merchants are displaying their branded product content.
 But many suppliers have teams manually scraping information from merchants’ websites.
 They even build online tools to do that automatically, Thomas says.